vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 An [introduction to discv5 and its history](https://vac.dev/kademlia-to-discv5), and a [discv5 Waku v2 feasibility study](https://vac.dev/feasibility-discv5)
 can be found in previous posts on this research log.

-We use Discovery V5 as an ambient peer discovery method for Waku v2 because it is decentralized, efficient, actively researched, and has web3 as its main application area.
+We use Discovery v5 as an ambient peer discovery method for Waku v2 because it is decentralized, efficient, actively researched, and has web3 as its main application area.
 Discv5 also offers mitigation techniques for various attacks, which we cover later in this post.

+Using a DHT (structured P2P network) as a means for ambient peer discovery, while using the gossipsub mesh network (unstructured P2P network) for transmitting actual messages, Waku v2 leverages advantages from both worlds.
-One of the main benefits of DHT-based discovery methods is offering a global view over participating nodes.
+One of the main benefits of DHTs is offering a global view over participating nodes.
 This, in turn, allows sampling random sets of nodes which is important for equally distributing load.
+Gossipsub, on the other hand, offers great robustness and resilience against attacks.
+Even if discv5 discovery should not work in advent of a DoS attack, Waku v2 can still operate switching to different discovery methods.

-However, discovery methods like discv5 still depend on bootstrapping, which Waku v2 does via parameters on start-up or via [DNS-based discovery](https://vac.dev/dns-based-discovery).
+Discovery methods that use separate P2P networks still depend on bootstrapping, which Waku v2 does via parameters on start-up or via [DNS-based discovery](https://vac.dev/dns-based-discovery).

 ### DHT Background